 '''

+POLONIUS: My Lord!
+I have news to tell you.

+HAMLET (releasing ROS and mimicking): My lord, I have news to tell you...
+When Rocius was an actor in

+Rome...

+(ROS comes down to re-join GUIL.)

+POLONIUS (as he follows HAMLET out): The actors are come hither my

+lord.

+HAMLET: Buzz, buzz.

+(Exeunt HAMLET and POLONIUS.)

 (ROS and GUIL ponder.
 Each reluctant to speak first.)

 GUIL: Hm?

 ROS: Yes?

 GUIL: What?

 ROS: I thought you...

 GUIL: No.

-are

 ROS: Ah.

 (Pause.)

 GUIL: I think we can say we made some headway.

 ROS: You think so?

 GUIL: I think we can say that.

 ROS: I think we can say he made us look ridiculous.

 GUIL: We played it close to the chest of course.

 ROS (derisively): "Question and answer.
 Old ways are the best ways"!
 He was scoring off us all down the line.

 GUIL: He caught us on the wrong foot once or twice, perhaps, but I thought we gained some ground.

 ROS (simply): He murdered us.

-GUIL: He might have had the edge.

 '''